RECOGNITION OF THE PROJECT OF GOD

-Through this correspondence we can reconstruct Magdalene’s spiritual progress from July 1792, immediately following the episode of Conegliano, to December 14, 1799, the date of the director’s last letter.
+Through this correspondence we can reconstruct Magdalene’s spiritual progress from July 1792, following the episode of Conegliano, to December 14, 1799, the date of the director’s last letter.
 He died, too soon, on January 22, 1800.
 Don Libera’s method appears to be very different from that of the Carmelites.
 He used understanding rather than authority, respecting the independence and freedom of the penitent rather than forcing his will on her, giving her orders.

 His first act was to advise Magdalene to “lead a very withdrawn life within her own home for a year and pray fervently to know God’s will”, without making any decision as to her future.